ShunSakurai/easy_paste/README.md

 ![Four heading formats](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_heading.png)

 ### Calculating weighted words
-The basic procedure is the same as in 'Generating a table'
+The basic procedure is the same as in 'Generating a table for quote'

-- Click "weighted words!"
+- Click "Calculate weighted words"
 - CSV files starting with "weighted_" is generated in the same folder as the original CSV files
 - Open the exported CSV file
 - You can change the check 100% matches options and the words per day options and the result updates accordingly